What is Identity Theft?

-- bribing an employee who has access to these records
+- Bribing an employee who has access to records

-- They may steal your mail, including bank and credit card statements, credit card offers, new checks, and tax information.
+- Stealing your mail, including bank and credit card statements, credit card offers, new checks, and tax information

-- They may rummage through your trash, the trash of businesses, or public trash dumps in a practice known as “dumpster diving.”
+- Rummaging through your trash, the trash of businesses, or public trash dumps in a practice known as “dumpster diving”

-- They may get your credit reports by abusing their employer’s authorized access to them, or by posing as a landlord, employer, or someone else who may have a legal right to access your report.
+- Obtaining your credit reports by abusing their employer’s authorized access to them, or by posing as a landlord, employer, or someone else who may have a legal right to access your report

-- They may steal your credit or debit card numbers by capturing the information in a data storage device in a practice known as “skimming.”
-They may swipe your card for an actual purchase, or attach the device to an ATM machine where you may enter or swipe your card.
+- Stealing your credit or debit card numbers by capturing the information in a data storage device in a practice known as “skimming.”
+They may swipe your card for an actual purchase, or attach the device to an ATM machine where you may enter or swipe your card

-- They may steal personal information from you through email or phone by posing as legitimate companies and claiming that you have a problem with your account.
-This practice is known as “phishing” online, or “pretexting” by phone.
+- Stealing personal information from you through email or phone by posing as legitimate companies and claiming that you have a problem with your account.
+This practice is known as “phishing” online, or “pretexting” by phone

-- They may call your credit card issuer to change the billing address on your credit card account.
+- Calling your credit card issuer to change the billing address on your credit card account.
 The imposter then runs up charges on your account.
-Because your bills are being sent to a different address, it may be some time before you realize there’s a problem.
+Because your bills are being sent to a different address, it may be some time before you realize there‘s a problem.

-- They may open new credit card accounts in your name.
+- Opening new credit card accounts in your name.
 When they use the credit cards and don’t pay the bills, the delinquent accounts are reported on your credit report.

-- They may establish phone or wireless service in your name.
+- Establishing phone or wireless service in your name.

-- They may open a bank account in your name and write bad checks on that account.
+- Opening a bank account in your name and writing bad checks on that account

-- They may counterfeit checks or credit or debit cards, or authorize electronic transfers in your name, and drain your bank account.
+- Counterfeiting checks or credit or debit cards, or authorize electronic transfers in your name, and drain your bank account